Great Estate Festival

 The Great Estate is an independent, three-day music festival taking place over the weekend of 31st May – 2nd June 2019 in the prestigious grounds of Scorrier House.
 Since the inaugural event back in 2017, The Great Estate has played host to hundreds of bands, DJ’s and artists, thousands of partygoers, four camels, three suffragettes and one giant cream tea party.
 Created by Newquay-based production company Quick Panda Productions, The Great Estate continues to add its eccentric mark on Cornwall.

-For an unforgettable weekend of fun and frolics, please visit www.greatestatefestival.co.uk for further information and tickets.
+For an unforgettable weekend, please visit www.greatestatefestival.co.uk for further information and tickets.